|Birth: ||Mar. 16, 1870|

-Summarized from family history written by Evelyn Potter Park:
+Abridged from The Gross Family by Evelyn Potter Park:

 Lissie was an excellent cook and gave credit to her mother-in-law, Caroline, for teaching her to cook.
 Two family favorites were German Cheese and Chicken and Noodles.
 The cheese was made from dry (homemade) cottage cheese, which was allowed to cure for about a week, after which it was mixed with butter and good thick cream and cooked over a low heat until it melted.
 It was then poured into a mold or pan to harden.
 It had a distinctive and unusual flavor, and was very good.
 Lissie always tried to have chickens big enough to fry and fresh peas and new potatoes from the garden as a treat for Ed on his May 22nd birthday each spring.

 Ed and Lissie were charter members and organizers of the first church in that part of the county in 1893.
 It was called the Forest Congregational Church.
 From 1893 until 1899 the congregation met in the homes of the members.
 Ed gave lumber from his farm and labor to help build the church.
 Sadly, the first funeral held in the new church was for their second daughter, Pearlie, who died of membranous croup (diphtheria) on November 3, 1899.
 Another daughter, Goldie May, died September 15, 1911.
 These two daughters were buried in the Forest Cemetery near the church and less than a mile from their home.

 The church was the center of community activity.
 In the summertime picnic dinners were spread on long tables under the big oak trees surrounding the church.
 The dinner followed the Sunday School and church services in the morning.
 Another service usually followed the dinner.
 At other times families took turns going home with another family after church for dinner and visiting until time to go home for evening chores.
 Revivals were well-attended and baptisms were held in someone's pond or at a creek.